 This room was designed to be free of distracting stimuli to allow for direct instruction.
 Typically developing children learn many basic concepts and skills incidentally, by simply being exposed to the activity.
 One of the distinct features of the autism spectrum is the lack of incidental learning and the need for direct instruction.
-The study rooms eliminate distraction and are dedicated to direct instruction.
+The study rooms eliminate distractions and are dedicated to direct instruction.
 A second distinct feature of autism is the difficulty generalizing learned information outside of the teaching activity and room.
-It is for this reason that both learning environments, study rooms and “home” rooms, are included in the design of the center.
-There are two study rooms, one for younger/preschool aged clients which includes a corner for learning circle time.
-A second for school aged children that incorporates an independent work station modeled after the principles of TEACCH of the University of North Carolina.
+It is for this reason that both learning environments, study rooms, and “home” rooms, are included in the design of the center.
+There are two study rooms, one for younger/preschool-aged clients which includes a corner for learning circle time.
+A second for school-aged children that incorporates an independent work station modeled after the principles of TEACCH of the University of North Carolina.

 Teen Rec Room

 This room was created to be a comfortable place for our tweens and teens to enjoy conversation and a variety of games and activities.
 Participating in age and socially appropriate games such as board games and card games require critical thinking, problem-solving, awareness, and the ability to predict other’s actions.
 It is crucial to learn and understand social language and activities in order to create appropriate and meaningful interactions with peers and siblings.
 Most social activities require individuals to process multiple pieces of sensory information and multi-task between conversation, attending to an activity within the game, filtering unnecessary information, and making verbal and emotional contributions to the group.
 Learning these skills in the safe and relevant environment of the therapeutic setting allows individuals to build skills and confidence.